Most divorces are filed in January, leading the month to be dubbed “National Divorce Month”

 “Honey, we need to talk.”

 The statement is rarely followed by good news.
 And while that phrase is likely the one that started divorce talks between you and spouse, it’s a good one to re-use when it’s time to tell the kids what’s going on.
+It’s a statement that most of us are familiar with, particularly if your parents decide to go through a legal separation or to start the process of going through a divorce.

 “Being honest and keeping it simple and age appropriate can limit the effects of divorce on children,” says Cathy Mangaoang-Welsh, a licensed clinical social worker and outpatient care coordinator for St. Joseph’s Behavioral Health Center.